Menu Close

 Alcoholics Anonymous (AA) and Narcotics Anonymous (NA)

-Research in the Cochrane Database of Systematic Reviews found that 12-step facilitation produces abstinence rates equal to or better than other established treatments, with added benefit of free, lifelong support.
+A 2020 Cochrane systematic review found that 12-step facilitation produces abstinence rates equal to or better than other established treatments, with the added benefit of free, ongoing community access.
+(Kelly et al., 2020, Cochrane Database of Systematic Reviews)

 Recreational and Leisure Activities